Envision EMI: Growth of NYLF and CYLC

-Recent History
+Recent history

 In October 2011, substantially all the assets of Envision EMI, LLC were acquired by Leadership Platform Acquisition Corporation (LPAC), an newly formed affiliate of Gryphon Investors, which describes itself as "a highly respected San Francisco based private equity firm with a strong commitment to the field of education."

 In June 2012, the company hired John B. Richards, the former head of Starbucks' North American operations with a marketing background in the hospitality industry, as its new CEO.
 In August 2012, the company merged with LeadAmerica, a company that offered similar services.
 In August, 2013, the company rebranded itself as Envision Experience.

-Programs Worldwide
+Programs worldwide

 As of the summer of 2018, the company offered 17 different career, leadership, and technology programs at 35 different locations across the United States and world, including programs in China, Australia, South Africa, and New Zealand.
 Envision offers career exploration programs in the following fields: Medicine, Law, Engineering, Business, National Security, and Game Design.
 The company also offers high school and middle school leadership programs, as well as early STEM exploration for middle and elementary school students.
 Additionally, every four years, coinciding with the U.S. presidential inauguration, the conducts a Presidential Inauguration Leadership Summit.
 Prior to the 2017 Summit, the company partnered with Discovery Education in a program through which high school students interviewed and reported on candidates for the 2016 U.S. presidential election.
 Previously, in 2009, Envision EMI hosted more than 56,000 students in 273 conferences, more students than attended the programs of the company's three closest competitors combined, and it planned to offer 310 conferences in 2010.
 Most of the programs were attended by 150 to 400 students.

-Programs by Grade Level
+Programs by grade level

 Envision programs are offered students as young as third grade and as old as rising college seniors, with middle and elementary school programs focusing on STEM exploration and leadership development and high school programs focusing more on career exploration.

-Elementary School Programs
+Elementary school programs

 National Youth Leadership Forum: Pathways to STEM

 A six-day program for students in grades 3 - 5 that introduces them STEM applications and leadership skills.
 Students also participate in an emergency medicine simulation that was created in collaboration with Dr. Paul Auerbach, a professor at Stanford Medicine.
 For the summer of 2019, the program will be held at over 18 locations across the United States.

-Middle School Programs
+Middle school programs

 National Youth Leadership Forum: Explore STEM

 A six-day program for students in grade 6 - 8 that allows them to explore careers in Medicine, Engineering, Robotics, and Forensic Science.
 The theme of the program is "Mission to Mars."
 During the program, students hear from a former NASA astronaut.
 Previous speakers include Dr. Leroy Chiao, Nicole Stott, Dr. Mary Ellen Webber, and Dr. Don Thomas.
 For 2019, the program will be held at eleven location across the United States, including Emory University, Villanova University, and Wake Forest University.